 Culture Audience: “Open” will appeal primarily to people who like Lifetime-type movies about love and marriage issues.

 Stepping into a TV-movie space that’s usually occupied by Lifetime original movies, the BET original movie “Open” takes a look at what happens when a couple’s “open marriage” agreement goes wrong.
 Lifetime has done several movies about this topic already, but always with white people as the married couple.
 “Open” is BET’s presentation of this issue from an African American perspective.
 “Open” writer/director Cas Sigers-Beedles is African American too.

 Even though “Open” is from BET, the pacing, tone and plot of the movie are very much in the mold of a Lifetime TV movie.
 In the beginning of the film, which takes place in Los Angeles, married couple Wren (which is her nickname; her real name is Karenna) and Cameron (Keith Robinson) seem to have a blissful relationship.
-Wren is the owner of a small bakery/pastry shop called Sweet Bites Bistro.
+Wren (played by Essence Atkins) is the owner of a small bakery/pastry shop called Sweet Bites Bistro.
 Cameron is a successful architect.
 They’re both in the early 40s age range, and they’re about to celebrate their 10th anniversary as a married couple with a big party in Los Angeles, followed by a romantic trip to Belize.

 While at work, Wren gets a call from Cameron, who tells her that he recently landed a major client.
 She enthusiastically congratulates him and they exchange some lovey-dovey banter.
 When Cameron gets off the phone, viewers see that he’s with another woman, who’s clad in lingerie.
 He tells her firmly, “You know the rules.
 After tonight, I can’t see you any more.”